firmwaremodules/stm32-secure-patching-bootloader/Scripts/README.md

 * `postbuild.sh` is called by the application project as its postbuild step.
 Please see the file for argument usage and the [demoapp repository](https://github.com/firmwaremodules/stm32-secure-patching-bootloader-demoapp) for usage examples.
-* `make_keys.bat` creates random unique AES and ECDSA keys for use by postbuild.sh.
+* `make_keys_v7m.bat` and `make_keys_v6m.bat` creates random unique AES and ECDSA keys for use by postbuild.sh.
 They keys must be unique to each application using this system.
 Keys are typically placed in the application project's `Keys` directory.
 See [demoapp repository](https://github.com/firmwaremodules/stm32-secure-patching-bootloader-demoapp) for examples.
+Use the `v6m` script for Cortex-M0 targets like the NUCLEO-G0B1RE.
+Use the `v7m` script for all other targets.

 ## Key Management